 Your booking is safe with Virgin Holidays

-Overlooking a beautiful stretch of beach and just 5 min from lively Playa del Carmen with its shops, bars and restaurants.
-Transfer time from Cancun airport: 45 minutes.Larger Map
+Overlooking a beautiful stretch of beach and just 5-min from lively Playa del Carmen with its shops, bars and restaurants.
+Transfer time from Cancun airport: 45 min.Larger Map

-7 restaurants (6 à la carte) and 3 bars, including Las Ventanas (fine cuisine), Palazzo (Italian), Spices (Mexican), Azia (Thai, Sushi bar and Tepanyaki), The Grill and the Club Royale dinner show (once or twice a week depending on hotel occupancy).
+7 restaurants (6 à la carte) and 3 bars, including Las Ventanas (fine cuisine), Palazzo (Italian), Spices (Mexican), Azia (Thai, Sushi bar and Tepanyaki), Beach Club (snacks, sandwiches and local cuisine).
+The Grill and the Club Royale dinner show (once or twice a week depending on hotel occupancy).
 All restaurants require reservations for dinner.
 Afternoon tea is served in the main building.

-3 swimming pools, 3 relaxation pools, beach club.
+6 swimming pools including 3 relaxation pools, beach club.
 Newly refurbished fitness centre, newly refurbished Spa and wellness centre*, Jacuzzi.
 Non-motorised water sports including kayaking, snorkelling, sailing, windsurfing and boogie boards.
-Introductory scuba-diving clinic in the pool.
+Introductory scuba-diving clinic* in the pool.
 Floodlit tennis courts, bicycles, table tennis and darts.
-Shopping arcade, beauty salon*.

 Daily and nightly programme of entertainment, shows and activities.

 24-hour room service.
-Complimentary wireless Internet service throughout the resort.
+Complimentary WiFi Internet service throughout the resort.
 Laundry/dry-cleaning service*.
 Pool and beach drinks service.
+Shopping arcade, beauty salon*.

 *Denotes local charge.